 Frequently Asked Questions

 I want to give a presentation at the Annual Meeting.
 How do I sign up?
 To submit a proposal for a presentation, see the “Call for Proposals Portal” above.
-This will take you to a page where you can tell us what topic you want to present, the size of your audience, any needed equipment, etc.
+This will take you to a page where you can tell us what topic you want to present, the size of your audience, any needed equipment, etc. The deadline to submit a proposal is June 15th, 2019.

 Where is the 2019 Annual Meeting?
 This year’s Annual Meeting will take place at the Hilton Dallas/Rockwall Lakefront Hotel in Rockwall, Texas.
 Rockwall is east of Dallas along the eastern shores of Lake Ray Hubbard.
 Click here to open up Google Maps for a visual representation.